react-bootstrap-table/react-bootstrap-table2/docs/filter-props.md

 * default filtering value

 ### textFilter.comparator - [Comparator]
-* What kind of comparator to compare.
+* Specify what kind of comparator to compare.
 Default is Comparator.LIKE

 ### textFilter.caseSensitive - [Boolean]
 * default is `false`, and `true` will only work when comparator is `LIKE`.